whaleloops/interpoetry/README.md

 Training data are collected from 281 sanwens and fictions written by more than 40 famous Chinese authors (鲁迅, 金庸, 毕淑敏, 余秋雨, 张小娴, 温世仁 etc.).
 The dataset includes more than 500K short paragraphs.
 To form such paragraph, we pad sentences until it reaches no more than 130 words.
 See this short [example](link) for more detail.

 ### Poems
 Classical poem data for training are collected from [here](https://github.com/chinese-poetry/chinese-poetry).
-We further gather [seven-syllable Jueju](https://en.wikipedia.org/wiki/Qijue) from all Tang poems and Song poems .
+We further gather [seven-syllable Jueju](https://en.wikipedia.org/wiki/Qijue) from all Tang poems and Song poems.
 The dataset includes more than 270K seven-syllable Jueju.
 See this short [example](link) for more detail.

 ### Parallel data (poems and thier translation)
 TODO